-As with tenders and strategic reserves, targeted capacity mechanisms may produce a crowding-out effect.
+- (529) As with tenders and strategic reserves, targeted capacity payments produce a crowding-out effect.
 The appearance or maintenance of subsidised generation capacity in the market is likely to be detrimental to the profitability of non-subsidised generation capacity, by depressing electricity prices that remunerate all capacity providers.
-This crowding-out effect can undermine the efficacy of capacity payments if it deters investment by ineligible capacity providers.

-Moreover targeted capacity payments can distort technology choices of investors.
-They support specific types of generation capacity as defined centrally by the authorities, to the detriment of alternative choices that market players could have made in response to market signals.
+This crowding-out effect can undermine the efficacy of capacity payments if it deters investment by ineligible capacity providers. - (530) Moreover targeted capacity payments can distort technology choices of investors.
+They support specific types of generation capacity as defined centrally by the authorities, to the detriment of alternative choices that market players could have made in response to market signals157.

-More generally, some investors have raised the concern that since there is no competitive process in which new projects might come forward and take market share from existing capacity providers, both targeted and market wide capacity payments may contribute to keep in the market capacity that would otherwise exit and therefore constitute a barrier to new investment in generation.
-They may therefore preserve the existing market structure and generation mix.

-It is in principle conceivable that targeted capacity payments could be paid only to new entrants or smaller generators, but there are no examples of such a practice and it would be difficult to justify on objective grounds.
-In Greece, for example, the flexibility mechanism intends to support the gas-fired power plants of the independent power producers as well as of the incumbent because both operate plants fulfilling the technical criteria to ensure the necessary flexibility.
+- (531) More generally, some investors have raised the concern that even where capacity payments schemes are open to new entrants, since there is no competitive process in which new projects might come forward and take market share from existing capacity providers, capacity payments contribute to keep in the market capacity that would otherwise exit and therefore constitute a barrier to new investment in generation.
+They therefore preserve the existing market structure and generation mix. - (532) It is in principle conceivable that targeted capacity payments are paid only to new entrants or smaller generators, but there are no examples of such a practice and it would be difficult to justify on objective grounds.
+In Greece, for example, the flexibility mechanism supports the gas-fired power plants of the independent power producers as well as of the incumbent because both operate plants fulfilling the technical criteria to ensure the necessary flexibility 158.